 - Pro: Can be used for “optional”medical procedures not covered by insurance, such as LASIK eye surgery, non-elective cosmetic surgery, braces, etc.

-- Con: Money must be used by end of plan year or you lose it.
+- Con: Money must be used by the end of the plan year, or you lose it.

 Comparing HSA and FSA

 Now let’s compare a flexible spending account to a health savings account to see how they match up.

 Use it or lose it: A flexible spending account has a use it or lose it policy which is not good when you need the money from year to year, so a health savings account would be better if you have low annual expenses.